 When vision is blocked due to droopy eyelids, eyelid surgery can significantly improve both distance and peripheral vision.
 It can also revitalize your appearance by removing that heavy, tired look that droopy eyelids present.

-who has performed thousands of ptosis repair surgeries.
+who has performed thousands of ptosis repair surgeries over 35 years.